On the structure of noncollapsed Ricci flow limit spaces: Spacetime distance and Ricci flow limit spaces

+so the points $w_i^*$ remain in a uniformly bounded pointed ball.
+Passing to a subsequence, $w_i^*\to w\in Z$ with $\t(w)=s$.
+This proves the final assertion. \end{proof}

-\begin{defn} Any pointed Gromov--Hausdorff limit $(Z,d_Z, p_\infty, \t)$ from Theorem \ref{GHlimitd*} is called a \textbf{noncollapsed Ricci flow limit space}. \end{defn} For a Ricci flow limit space $(Z,d_Z,\t)$, we always use $x,y,z$, etc., to denote spacetime points and $\t(x),\t(y),\t(z)$, etc., to represent their respective time components.
+\begin{defn} Any pointed Gromov--Hausdorff limit $(Z,d_Z,p_\infty,\t)$ from Theorem \ref{thm:GHlimit-dstar} is called a \textbf{Ricci flow limit space}.
+If it is obtained from a sequence in $\MM(n,Y,T)$ for a fixed $Y$, it is called a \textbf{noncollapsed Ricci flow limit space}. \end{defn} For a Ricci flow limit space $(Z,d_Z,\t)$, we always use $x,y,z$, etc., to denote spacetime points and $\t(x),\t(y),\t(z)$ to represent their time components.
 We denote metric balls in $Z$ by $B_Z^*(x,r)$ .

 \begin{rem} One can also consider a more general setting.
-Let $T_i>0$ be a sequence with $T_i \to T \in (0, +\infty]$, and consider a sequence of Ricci flows
+Let $T_i>0$ with $T_i\to T\in(0,+\infty]$, and consider a sequence of Ricci flows